mattermost/docs/source/administration/extended-support-release.rst

 How do I install the Extended Support Release?
 ----------------------------------------------
 Follow our normal `install <https://docs.mattermost.com/guides/administrator.html#installing-mattermost>`__ or `upgrade <https://docs.mattermost.com/administration/upgrade.html>`__ guides.
+Please follow the `important upgrade notes <https://docs.mattermost.com/administration/important-upgrade-notes.html>`_ for all the versions since the current ESR version you have currently installed.

 When downloading the Mattermost version, choose an Extended Support Release from the list below.

 What are the current supported Extended Support Release versions?
 -----------------------------------------------------------------